Case Study: Post-Migration Recovery & Stabilization

 - Repaired broken author templates and paginated profile canonicals

-- Defined standards for bios, credentials, and outbound authority signals
+- Standardized author bios, credentials, and authority signals

-- Reduced cross-domain author duplication to protect trust and attribution
+- Reduced cross-domain author duplication to strengthen attribution and trust

 5. Performance & Discover Readiness

-- Identified Core Web Vitals regressions affecting mobile discovery
+- Identified Core Web Vitals regressions affecting mobile visibility

-- Prioritized fixes across images, scripts, caching, and third-party load
+- Prioritized remediation across images, scripts, caching, and third-party resources

 Results & Impact